 4 ways to fix Remote Desktop closes immediately after login

-Now, you must have a thorough understanding of the reasons for Remote Desktop disconnecting immediately and there are some useful solutions to help you address the problem.
-Just follow them in order, step-by-step, and we’ll try to get you back on track.
+There are 4 useful solutions to help you address Remote Desktop closes immediately after login Windows 10/11/8/7 and Windows Server.
+Just follow them in order, step by step, and we’ll try to get you back on track.

 Method 1.
 Turn off Firewall

 Step 1.
-Press Windows + R, input control panel, and then click “system and security”, choose Windows Defender Firewall, then “Allow an app or feature through Windows Defender Firewall”.
+Press Windows + R, input the control panel, and then click “System and Security”, choose" Windows Defender Firewall", then “Allow an app or feature through Windows Defender Firewall”.

 Step 2.
-Go to the Allowed apps screen, click on “Change settings and then scroll down to check Remote Desktop in this list.
-Make sure that you’ve allowed this app for Public.
-Click OK.
+Go to the Allowed apps screen, click on “Change settings" and then scroll down to check Remote Desktop in this list.
+Make sure that you’ve allowed this app to the Public.
+Click "OK".

 Step 3.
 After finishing the above steps, reboot the machine.

 Method 2.
-Perform a system file check (by using CMD)
+Perform a system file check using CMD